shelleyolivia/learn-tutorials/solana/gaming-on-solana.md

 # About The Author

 This tutorial is written by [Sandeep Ghosh](https://github.com/blocksan).
-You can connect with him on [LinkedIn](https://www.linkedin.com/in/ersandy/) & [Figment Forum](https://community.figment.io/u/sandyghosh555/).
+You can connect with him on [LinkedIn](https://www.linkedin.com/in/ersandy/).
 He is a passionate blockchain engineer, an avid thinker who is currently working on building multiple products in the Solana ecosystem.

 # References